-Sylvia Rieburg-Ganns, from the deep west of Germany quick-witted with a big heart, was born in Dortmund at the beginning of spring 1953 and studied textile engineering with a focus on clothing technology.
+Sylvia Rieburg-Ganns, from the deep west of Germany quick-witted with a big heart, was born in Dortmund and studied textile engineering with a focus on clothing technology.
 From 1979 to 1998 she worked as an independent entrepreneur in her first profession and developed fashion for curvy women.

 After hectic professional years as a businesswoman and mother of three children, she discovered yoga in 1993 as a wonderful tool for relaxation.
 In addition, she completed various yoga and breathing technique trainings and further trainings in coaching, NLP and humanistic psychology.